 Skip to Content

-Namibia is an amazing country for a road trip.
-Driving around the country for a week or two you can see massive red sand dunes, wild African animals, local tribes, bizarre shaped mountains, rock paintings and many other incredible attractions.
+A road trip in Namibia is a lifetime experience.
+Driving around the country for a week or two you can see massive sand dunes, wild African animals, local tribes, bizarre-shaped mountains, rock paintings, and many other incredible attractions.
 We spent two months driving across Namibia and visiting every corner of this beautiful country.
-In this road trip itinerary we included the main highlights of Namibia.
+In this road trip itinerary, we included the main highlights of Namibia.

 Alya in an old abandoned car at one of the stops on the road trip